How to Build a Professional Photography Portfolio

 Avoid including blurry, poorly exposed, or unedited images.
 Similarly, don't overload your portfolio with mediocre work.
 Strive for a curated selection that highlights your strengths.

-For online portfolios, the size is flexible depending on the platform you choose.
-However, ensure your images are high-resolution for optimal viewing experience.
-For physical portfolios, standard presentation sizes like A4 or A3 are commonly used.
+The size of an online portfolio is flexible depending on the platform you choose.
+However, ensure your images are high-resolution for an optimal viewing experience.
+Standard presentation sizes like A4 or A3 are commonly used for physical portfolios.

 This depends on the content of your work.
 If you primarily shoot landscapes, a landscape layout might be more suitable.
 For portraiture or a mix of subjects, a portrait layout might work better.
 Ultimately, choose the layout that best showcases your images.